dpw/node-buffer-more-ints/README.md

-# buffer-ext: Buffer extensions for node.js
+# buffer-more-ints: Add support for more integer widths to Buffer

 Node's Buffer only supports reading and writing integers of a limited range of widths.
 This module extends Buffer with support for more